 Meanwhile, Axl's '80s-metal peers were also in the news this week, albeit for less amusing reasons.
 First Richie Sambora made headlines for getting a DUI, just nine months after checking into rehab.
 Pretty ironic, considering that his band Bon Jovi's most recent album was titled Lost Highway.
 (If only he'd stuck to just drinking Dr Pepper!)
 Then, even more distressingly, Poison drummer Rikki Rocket was taken into custody in Los Angeles on a rape warrant.

 And Rikki and Richie weren't the only law-breaking headline-makers this week, either.
 Rapper T.I. pleaded guilty to federal weapons possession charges, and now faces a possible prison sentence.
-Meanwhile another hip-hop star, Remy Ma, was convicted of shooting a woman outside a nightclub and now may be locked up for as long as 25 years.

 (By the way, as of this writing, all four of the stories in the preceding two paragraphs appear to be true, not hoaxes.
 Just FYI.)

 And on that bummer note, thus concludes another wild, weird, and woeful week.
 Do come back next Friday, and until then...goodnight, and good music.